rom-py/rompy-legacy/MIGRATION_PLAN.md

 ### 🧬 Preserves history
 - Full development history is retained in `rompy-legacy`.
-- New repos can retain relevant history using `git filter-repo` or `git subtree`.
+- New repos  retain relevant history using `git filter-repo`.

 ### 🛠 Easier maintenance
 - Each repository can evolve independently.